If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 The bees remain in a cluster as long as the temperature in the hive is low.
 If your beehive placement can enjoy some morning light and then be shielded from the afternoon sun, the hive’s temperature will be easier to regulate, particularly during the hot months.

 Keep Your Hive Dry

-Bees like to keep a clean house, and that includes cleaning up spills along the isles.
-Excessive moisture in a dark warm box, which is what a hive is can lead to the growth of mold, and that’s no good for your bees.
+Bees like to keep a clean house, and that includes cleaning up spills along with the isles.
+Excessive moisture in a dark warm box, which is what a hive is, can lead to the growth of mold, and that’s no good for your bees.

 When you position your hive, ensure that no water can make its way in through an opening.

-You could slant the hive slightly, with the entrance of the hive facing downward to ensure that any rain that lands on the hive rolls off and away from the entrance.
+You could slant the hive slightly, with the entrance of the hive facing downward to ensure that any rain that lands on the hive roll off and away from the entrance.

 If possible, you could get slanted hive covers like these that resemble the roof of a house.
 They are aesthetically pleasing and serve to direct rain away from the entrance.

 Make sure that the area around your hive drains well.
 If your hive is at the bottom of a hill, then you’ll need a hive stand that’s a foot or two above the ground.

 Still, on the subject of moisture, wintertime can cause an increase in moisture leading to mold growing on the inner surface of the hive.

 Fortunately, there’s a solution for this too.
 Good ventilation, as well as adding some wood shavings to the inner top cover, helps to keep the heat while absorbing the moisture.